How You Can Qualify As a Good Candidate For Lasik Eye Surgery

 • If you have cataracts, a corrective surgery might actually work to restore your vision apart from correcting any eye condition that you might have.

-Potential candidates should not be suffering from any eye diseases including corneal disease, keratoconus, glaucoma, cataracts, optic nerve diseases and certain retinal diseases.
-Also, LASIK eye surgery candidate must exhibit good general eye health and should not be suffering from specific eye conditions like herpes zoster or herpes simplex.
+Potential candidates should not be suffering from any eye diseases, including corneal disease, keratoconus, glaucoma, cataracts, optic nerve diseases, and certain retinal diseases.
+Also, LASIK eye surgery candidates must exhibit good general eye health and should not be suffering from specific eye conditions like herpes zoster or herpes simplex.

-LASIK eye surgery candidate should not be pregnant or nursing mother because the hormonal fluctuations occurring during this stage affect the stability of your prescription.
+LASIK eye surgery candidates should not be pregnant or nursing mothers because the hormonal fluctuations occurring during this stage affect the stability of your prescription.
 This is why lactating mothers or expecting women don’t qualify for a LASIK procedure until they discontinue nursing and complete at least three menstrual cycles.

 This is the medical checklist that you should work out with your doctor before opting for LASIK eye surgery: